-This September, Pinehurst will open the doors of a new craft brewery and restaurant in The Village of Pinehurst.
-The Pinehurst Brewery will occupy what was the original Village steam plant, built in 1895, and will retain the original brick façade and much of the character of the historic building.
+Pinehurst has opened the doors of its new craft brewery and restaurant in The Village of Pinehurst.
+The Pinehurst Brewing Co. occupies what was the original Village steam plant, built in 1895, retaining the original brick façade and much of the character of the historic building.
 Serving homemade smoked barbecue and locally brewed craft beer, the brewery will satisfy guests seeking a unique drinking and dining experience.
+VIEW MENU

-Much of the original brick and façade will be used in the restoration of the building, including its unique brick corbeling and original steel windows.
+- Much of the original brick and façade of the steam plant is used in the restoration of the building, including its unique brick corbeling and original steel windows.

-A portion of the outdoor seating will be covered by a trellis designed to mimic the original trolley track that brought coal into the steam plant, which was located in the same area.
+- A portion of the outdoor seating is covered by a trellis designed to mimic the original train track that brought coal into the steam plant, which was located in the same area.
 The design will incorporate the original pylons that held the track in the early 1900s.

-The plant’s original arched entrance will be recovered, and the new arched opening will be filled in with a glass entryway.
+- The plant’s original arched entrance has been recovered, and the new arched opening will be filled in with a glass entryway.